Coleridge-Initiative/big-data-and-social-science/docs/08-TextChapter.md

 to automatically classify new posts as belonging to either health or finance.

 All of the classification (supervised learning) methods we covered in the Machine Learning chapter can be used here once the text data has been processed and converted to a matrix.
-Neural Networks [reference],.
-Random Forests [ref], and Support Vector Machines [ref] are some of the commonly used methods applied to text data.
+Neural Networks [@iyyer-15], Naive Bayes [@lewis-05], and Support Vector Machines [@zhu-13] are some of the commonly used methods applied to text data.

 ---